Lewis-Matt/codeup-web-exercises/README.md

 ## ajax-store.js
 - $.ajax() uses intelligent guess if a datatype isn't specified -- so you may not have to JSON.parse() if the datatype is assumed to be JSON
+- different methods of inserting elements w/ data into DOM